PragmaticSwift/PragmaticSwift/2017-04-server-side-swift.html.markdown

 ```
 *Chaining the middleware's closures.*

 `Droplet`'s `respond` method is the place where the returned `Handler`'s `closure` is called (2), which will call the next, and so on.
-The last one that will be called is the `handler` closure passed in our `get` method, and is the first one that chains the responses / errors back:
+The last one that will be called is the `handler` closure passed in our `get` method, and is the first one that chains the responses/errors back:

 ```swift
 drop.get("/test", handler: { request in